PrimaveraDeveloper/lithium/ref/hydrogen-2.0/Pipeboxes.md

 ## About

 This class library is the default implementation of the [Primavera.Hydrogen.Pipeboxes.Abstractions][REF_PHPA].
-The main objective of this implementation is to support the `Pipeline` design pattern with multiple execution flows.
+The main purpose of this implementation is to support the `Pipeline` design pattern with multiple execution flows.
 Alternatively, you can use [Primavera.Hydrogen.Pipelines][REF_PHPL] which is a single implementation of the recursive flow.

 ## Pipebox